 I like the new design since it picks up debris well with minimal debris build-up underneath.

-It also resists tangles better and easier to clean since it doesn’t have any bristles.
+It also resists tangles better and is easier to clean since it has no bristles.

 Upgraded floating brush